Bill Knott, executive editor

 Gerald Klingbeil, associate editor

-Gerald is a native of Germany.
+Gerald was born and raised in Germany.
 He brings with him 15 years of teaching and ministry experience in South Africa, Peru, Argentina, and the Philippines.
-He holds a doctoral degree in Ancient Near Eastern Studies from the University of Stellenbosch, South Africa, and has served as Professor of Hebrew Bible and Ancient Near Eastern Studies at different Adventist Universities in Peru, Argentina and the Philippines.
+He holds a doctoral degree in Ancient Near Eastern Studies from the Stellenbosch University, South Africa, and has served as Professor of Hebrew Bible and Ancient Near Eastern Studies at different Adventist Universities in Peru, Argentina and the Philippines.
 Before joining the Adventist Review staff, Gerald served as the dean of the Theological Seminary of the Adventist International Institute of Advanced Studies in the Philippines.

 Lael Caesar, associate editor